-How Our Clearwater Workers’ Compensation Lawyers Can Help You After an Accident Involving Heavy Equipment
+How Our St. Petersburg Workers’ Compensation Lawyers Can Help You After an Accident Involving Heavy Equipment

-- Work with expert witnesses to obtain additional evidence as necessary
+- Work with expert witnesses and industry experts to gather additional evidence to strengthen your case

-Common Causes of Heavy Equipment Accidents in Clearwater, FL
+What Causes Heavy Equipment Accidents in St. Petersburg, FL?

 Common causes of heavy equipment accidents include: